-- Explore emerging market opportunities (for example: Russia, Europe, China and Brazil and their legal, economic, environmental, brand and organizational impacts.
+- Explore emerging market opportunities (for example: Russia, Europe, China and Brazil) and their legal, economic, environmental, brand and organizational impacts.

 How is the program structured?
 Is there an internship?

-These executive training will enable the program to produce graduates who are fully prepared to enter the workforce, often directly with the company at which they interned, bringing value-added skill sets specific to the sports industry that they have targeted for their careers.
+Each executive residency will enable the program to produce graduates who are fully prepared to enter the workforce, often directly with the company at which they interned, bringing value-added skill sets specific to the sports industry that they have targeted for their careers.
 They will immediately benefit the company for which they are hired because of the nature of the projects to which they will have been assigned during their graduate school tenure.